STUMPY

 Q_subseq_isconstant : numpy.ndarray

-A boolean array that indicates whether a subsequence in `Q` is constant (True)
+A boolean array that indicates whether the subsequence in `Q` is constant (True)

 T_subseq_isconstant : numpy.ndarray